Inflammation and allergy are common terms used in conversations but it is interesting to understand what exactly they mean.

 - stimulation of the nerves of the area (pain/irritation/itching)

-- rise in temperature (fever) seen in some cases.
+- rise in temperature (warmth of site or fever) seen in some cases.

 The term ‘itis’ is added to denote inflammation like hepatitis (inflammation of the liver), gastritis (inflammation of the stomach), arthritis (inflammation of the joint), etc.